Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay.md

 ## Integration Methods

-Build an integration that to make an Apple Pay payment.
+Build an integration that to accept an Apple Pay payment.

 <!-- type: row -->